-The Chance that at Least One of Several Things Will Happen
+The Chance that at Least One of Two Things Will Happen

 (If you want to find the chance that at least one event occurs, and the events are not mutually exclusive, do not add the chances: the sum will be too big.
-Blindly adding the chances can give the wrong answer, by double-counting chances where two or more of the things happen together.
+Blindly adding the chances can give the wrong answer, by double-counting the chance that both things happen.
 With mutually exclusive events, there is no double-counting.)

-Procedure when the things are not mutually exclusive:
+Procedure when the two things are not mutually exclusive:

 - The opposite thing is that none of those things will happen.
 This, the opposite thing, means that each of the original things did not happen.
-Its chance can now be calculated by repeated application of the multiplication rule.
-(With 2 things, only 1 application is needed.) - The original chance that we desired-namely the chance that at least one of several things will happen-can now be found by subtracting the chance of its opposite from 100%.
+Its chance can now be calculated by repeated application of the multiplication rule. - The original chance that we desired-namely the chance that at least one of several things will happen-can now be found by subtracting the chance of its opposite from 100%.